kanisterio/kanister/docs/architecture.rst

 In Kanister, the server comprises of Kubernetes pod and service.
 The pod runs the Kopia repository server process that will be used by Kopia clients to perform backup and restore operations.
-Kopia clients only need a username/password and service name to connect to the server, without needing/requiring to know the backend storage location.
+Kopia clients only need a username/password and service name to connect to the server, without requiring to know the backend storage location.
 This approach enhances security since only authorized users can access the Kopia repository server.
 These authorized users must be added to the server before starting the server.